 The site is c.
 2.1 ha.

-The Parish Council has not yet taken a decision on this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
-Our volunteer Steering Group has been exploring possible planning policy options for the site.
+The Parish Council was not minded to consider this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
+The landowner was informed of the Parish Council’s decision.